chrispk-com/staging-chrispk-com/_posts/2018-07-19-dubrovnik-croatia.markdown

 {% include print_album_image.html album_index=2 %}

+Lokrum Island

 {% include print_album_image.html album_index=3 %}

-What happens when you hand a manual film camera to first unsuspecting tourist carrying an D-SLR - panic.
+What happens when you hand a manual film camera to first unsuspecting tourist carrying an D-SLR...

 I severly regret not taking a shot overlooking Old Town from this vantage point.